merklejerk/zipped-contracts/README.md

 ## Disclaimer

-This project is not endorsed or affiliated with [Dragonfly](https://dragonfly.xyz) 🫢.
+This project is not endorsed by or affiliated with [Dragonfly](https://dragonfly.xyz) 🫢.